alto-io/game3.js/README.md

 ### 3. Run the app

 From inside project directory:

+* Switch to the **develop** branch, which is the last branch where this Readme is applicable
 * Install dependencies with `yarn`.
 * Start game with `yarn start`.
 * The game is available at http://localhost:3000.